mvolkmann/blog/src/swift/Xcode.md

 Chained method calls that appear on separate lines are indented, but those chained onto trailing closures are not.

+Surrounding existing code with a new block automatically indents the surrounded code when the closing brace is typed.

 Other options for Swift code formatting include
 {% aTargetBlank "https://github.com/nicklockwood/SwiftFormat", "SwiftFormat" %}
 and {% aTargetBlank "https://github.com/apple/swift-format", "swift-format" %}.